CPK Insurance

 Our Recommendation for Mississippi

-For Mississippi buyers, the best approach is to treat this as a contract review plus a coverage purchase.
+For Mississippi buyers, the right approach is to treat this as a contract review plus a coverage purchase.
 Focus first on whether your work creates client reliance, because that is where negligence claims, errors and omissions insurance, and legal defense costs usually show up.
-In a state with 62,400 businesses and a very high small-business share, a single dispute can be disruptive, so a claims-made policy with the right retroactive date is often worth close attention.
-Compare at least two or three quotes, especially because Mississippi has 280 active insurers and pricing can vary by carrier, industry, and endorsements.
+In a state with many businesses and a very high small-business share, a single dispute can be disruptive, so a claims-made policy with the right retroactive date is often worth close attention.
+Compare at least two or three quotes, especially because Mississippi has many active insurers and pricing can vary by carrier, industry, and endorsements.
 If you work in healthcare-adjacent services, consulting, accounting, architecture, IT, or other professional services, make sure your policy language matches the contracts you sign in Mississippi cities and metro areas.
 Ask specifically about defense costs coverage, settlements and judgments coverage, and breach of contract coverage so you know how the policy responds before you need it.

 FAQ